Tar1dev/Tar1dev/README.md

 ## 💫 About Me:
 - 🎂 I'm 15
-- 💼 I’m currently working on high school projects
+- 💼 I’m currently working on some Laravel projects to train myself
-- 🌱 I’m currently learning reverse engineering and serverless
+- 🌱 I’m currently learning Laravel

 ## 🛠 Tech Stack